maganoegi/MyWeb/README.md

             => delete the project with ID xxxx in custom.json

 I used a software called __Postman__ to test my API.

+Unfortunately POST, PATCH and DELETE are bugged, and I don't understand why.
+The calls pass, but do not parse the JSON data correctly on the server side.

 ## 9 Things to improve
 A lot of work went into this website, mainly because of the design and wanting to make is complete.
 Im glad that the "skeleton" of the website is tested and responsive, and I shall continue working on it.